Delicious desserts from the decade you were born

 1960s: chocolate fondue

-With cheese fondue the height of fashion in the US during this era, it was only a matter of time before its chocolate cousin was invented.
-Created by Swiss restaurateur Konrad Egli at Chalet Suisse in New York, the original was made from cream, kirsch and Toblerone, and served with walnut pastries and orange slices for dipping.
+Cheese fondue was the height of fashion in the United States during this era – so it was only a matter of time before a sweet version was invented.
+Enter chocolate fondue, created by Swiss restaurateur Konrad Egli at his celebrated Chalet Suisse restaurant in New York.
+The original recipe was a decadent blend of cream, kirsch, and chunks of Toblerone, melted down into a silky pool of chocolate perfection.
+Guests dipped walnut pastries and fresh orange slices into the molten mixture, transforming dessert into a shared, sociable ritual.

 1960s: crown jewel dessert

-This wobbly wonder was perfect for busy schedules as the Jell-O cubes could be prepared ahead of time.
-Also known as broken glass cake, it’s made by cutting fruit jelly and folding it into a lemon-laced cream that's set in the fridge.
-There were different twists on the basic recipe, such as giving it a graham cracker crust, setting it in a mould or making it with cream cheese.
+This wobbly wonder was the perfect dessert for busy households, as the Jell-O cubes could be prepared in advance.
+Also known as broken glass cake, it’s a playful creation made by cutting jewel-like pieces of fruit jelly and folding them into a lemon-laced cream, which is then chilled until set.
+Home cooks often experimented with the recipe, giving it a buttery graham cracker crust, setting it in decorative molds, or enriching it with cream cheese for extra tang and richness.

 1960s: Texas sheet cake